Description

 Unless you come from a culture where it is traditionally used, neem is one of those herbs you often don’t know what to do with.

-• In one study which compared its effects as a root canal irrigant, it was shown to have a greater antimicrobial effects then a 40% honey solution.
+• In one study which compared its effects as a root canal irrigant, it was shown to have a 40% honey solution.
 (1)

 • Another study showed a dental gel which contained neem leaf had significantly reduced the plaque and bacteria count in one of the control groups.
 (2)